nskeip/django-skel2/README.md

 # Django skel 2

 ## About ##
 This is a collection of useful templates for django-powered projects.
+Inspired by [django-project-skel by @amccloud](https://github.com/amccloud/django-project-skel).

 ## How it works ##
 We have several branches and each one of them can be used as a template.
 Here they are: